 Early, Lucarelli, Sweeney & Meisenkothen is a nationwide law firm that handles mesothelioma and asbestos-exposure lawsuits in Arizona.
-The clients represented by our firm have been affected by mesothelioma in more than 35 Arizona cities and towns, from Tucson to Phoenix to Flagstaff.
+The clients represented by our firm have been affected by mesothelioma in many Arizona cities and towns, from Tucson to Phoenix to Flagstaff.

 Filing Mesothelioma Lawsuits in Arizona

 In most cases, mesothelioma victims or their survivors can file an asbestos claim in any state where they have lived, provided military service, or otherwise been employed.
 Even if you are not currently residing, stationed, or working in Arizona, you may be able to file an asbestos claim if the relevant exposure occurred in that state.

 Our knowledgeable lawyers can help you figure out which venue is most appropriate for your lawsuit.
 We can also provide guidance on which court would be most likely to hear your case favorably, based on the specifics.

 Arizona has passed a number of laws that regulate the manufacture, use, and distribution of asbestos products.
 Many of the laws focus on improving air quality, asbestos abatement, and litigation in state courts.

 Asbestos Litigation in Arizona

 In recent years, the Arizona legislature has passed a number of laws to change the way that asbestos cases are handled in state courts.
 These new laws are generally seen as attempts by the state to reform how individuals receive compensation for asbestos-related diseases, such as mesothelioma.